MonMog/deep-learning-pong/README.md

 - Surviving for a frame: 0.1 points
 - Having the ball within the range of the paddle's width: 0.1 points

+I do admit that I am not the best at determining the scaling for the points, but it is a good starting point and has worked well for me.

 # Credit
 - https://github.com/wagenaartje/neataptic
 - https://github.com/zonetti/snake-neural-network